pwr-Solaar/Solaar/docs/rules.md

 layout: page
 ---

+Creating and editing most rules can be done in the Solaar GUI, by pressing the 'Rule Editor' button in the Solaar main window.
 Rule processing is an experimental feature.
 Significant changes might be made in response to problems.

 Note that rule processing only fully works under X11.